yochannah/carpentries.org/_posts/2018/05/2018-05-25-privacy-policy.md

 on our website.

 We use some of the information you provide in our lesson release.
 To associate your contributions on our lessons with your research papers, we encourage you to provide us with your ORCID identifier.
-If you don't already have one, consider [creating one](https://orcid.org/register), it only takes a few seconds and helps you get credit for all your research, software/code contributions and these curriculum products.
+If you do not already have one, consider [creating one](https://orcid.org/register), it only takes a few seconds and helps you get credit for all your research, software/code contributions and these curriculum products.